Table of Contents

-Google Analytics can show the bounce rate of your webpage in real time.
-The less bounce time, the less chances of your site ending at the bottom of search results.
+Google Analytics can show the bounce rate of your webpage in real-time.
+The less bounce time, the fewer chances of your site ending at the bottom of search results.

 23. Length of a post

 Short-form content always takes a hit, when compared to long-form content.
-Studies show that the longer the content, the more probability of it getting first page landing.
-Between areas of specialization and niches, word count and ideal length of a post can be altered.
+Studies show that the longer the content, the more probability of it getting a first-page landing.
+Between areas of specialization and niches, word count and the ideal length of a post can be altered.

 24. Level of information

-Content should have certain depth when it comes to relevant information.
-It should be long and addressing all the questions people come to find their answers for.
+Content should have a certain depth when it comes to relevant information.
+It should be long and address all the questions people come to find their answers for.
 More depth ensures more search engine scanners can go through your content.